abwuge/personal_website/docs/en/me/experience/research_experience.md

      data-preview-button-text="Preview Thesis">
 </div>

+_I may use this achievement to publish a simple article, but currently, my focus is on studying abroad applications and postgraduate entrance examinations._

 ## July 2024: Particle Propagation and Detection Simulation

 > > Shandong Institute of Advanced Technology Summer Camp.